garysteinmetz/chhcsfun_template/README.md

 to administer and maintain the application.

 Create S3 bucket with format 'content.<DOMAIN_NAME_HERE>'
-Uncheck 'Block all public access'
-Add the following bucket policy to it
+Uncheck 'Block all public access', make sure everything is unchecked Add the following bucket policy to it
 ```
 {